qingnanl/gsdensity/README.md

 6. (3/19/23) The package is now available in CRAN (install.packages("")).
 The developmental version will be hosted by GitHub (recommended), and we will submit new, stable versions to CRAN timely.

 7. The package is not available in CRAN for now since a dependency (dnet) was removed from CRAN.
 Previous versions of dnet can be downloaded here: https://cran.r-project.org/src/contrib/Archive/dnet/, and works for GSDensity.
 Please use the github version of GSDensity for now.

+8. If you use SeuratObject version 5.0, this updated version of CellID is needed: https://bioconductor.org/packages/devel/bioc/html/CelliD.html